-Sharing what you see on your PC is easy once you know how to record a screen on Windows 10.
-Sometimes you need more than a screenshot, and that’s where Windows 10’s handy screen recording feature comes in.
-Perhaps you need to create a video tutorial, or maybe you want to record a video presentation, it's rather easy either way.
+Sharing what you see on your PC is easy once you know how to record a screen on Windows.
+When you need more than just a screenshot, perhaps for a video tutorial or presentation, Windows' built-in screen recording feature is really simple to use.

-You're going to be using the Xbox Game Bar tool, and don't worry if you're not a gamer.
-While this tool can seem a little finicky, it’s actually a pretty straightforward process as we’ll explain below.
+You're going to be using the Xbox Game Bar tool, but don't worry if you're not a gamer.
+While this tool can seem a little finicky, it’s actually a pretty straightforward process, as we’ll explain below.

-The one catch is that you can't use these features to record Windows Desktop or File Explorer.
-We're looking for a suitable alternative for that in the meantime.
+The one catch is that you can't use these features to record Windows Desktop or File Explorer, though that shouldn't be a problem for most users.

 1. Open the app you want to record